 Deadlift Recovery from Lower Back Injury in Anchorage

 Chiropractors are ideally suited for dealing with these kinds of injuries, especially when they employ massage therapists and physical therapists on-site.
-Luckily, Better Health Alaska combines these three treatments to get you back in the gym in no time.
-Visit us today at our Anchorage clinic, located at 8840 Old Seward Hwy E.
+Luckily, we combine these three treatments to get you back in the gym in no time.
+Visit us at Better Health Chiropractic Anchorage.
+We have two clinics at 8840 Old Seward Hwy E, Anchorage, Alaska and 725 Northway Dr, Anchorage, Alaska.

 Most people with deadlift back injuries recover within a week or two.
 Of course, this depends on the severity of the injury and what they do to promote healing.